taogaede/Combinatorics-Package/README.md

 Anyone interested in studying finite sets and their constructions using java, and who feels they'd benefit from having a framework to compartmentalize their code.

 ## More Details
-Other than the Main class, the framework consists of Operation, Function, and CombSet (combinatorial set) classes.
-The user can append subclass extensions of these classes to define their own operations, functions, and combinatorial sets that can be easily called by the main method in class Main.
+Other than the Main class, the framework consists of *Operation*, *Function*, and *CombSet* (combinatorial set) classes.
+The user can append subclass extensions of these classes to define their own operations, functions, and combinatorial sets that can be easily called by the main method in class *Main*.

 The advantages of this framework are that it allows the user to compartmentalize, annotate, and then abstract the code for their set constructions, transformation algorithms, and elementary set operations.
 Compartmentalization and abstraction enables the user to confine the mathematical problem solving and intuition building strictly to high level procedural coding in the main method, which calls the underlying lower level code contained within the other classes and their subclasses.

 ## How To Use
 1. Using the provided template, create subclass extension of the *CombSet* class, and include your set construction code in the subclass constructor.
-Your set of interest will then be the CombSet subclass instance called from this constructor by the main method in class Main.
+Your set of interest will then be the CombSet subclass instance called from this constructor by the main method in class *Main*.

 2. Using the provided template, create subclass extensions of the *Operation* class that contain the code for performing the desired operation on each element, sequence, or matrix in your set of interest.

-3. In the main method of class Main,
+3. In the main method of class *Main*,
-	1.	create your initial domain CombSet of interest,
+	1.	create your initial domain *CombSet* of interest,

 			CombSet domain = new YourCombSetSubClass();

-	2.	create a new Function object with your domain as its argument,
+	2.	create a new *Function* object with your domain as its argument,

 			Function yourFunction = new Function(domain);